 The objective of the course is to provide the student with a basic understanding of different relations between religion and science, especially in the modern and early modern world, and of some methods and theoretical perspectives used in the analysis of these relations.

-acquaintance with some methods and methodological problems and a selection of theoretical perspectives used for the analysis of religion and science,
+- has acquaintance with some methods and methodological problems and a selection of theoretical perspectives used for the analysis of religion and science

-analysing a complex theme and of drawing conclusions on one¿s own, critically examining cases, theories and methods,
+- has the capability of analysing a complex theme and of drawing conclusions on one¿s own, critically examining cases, theories and methods

-and writing a coherent analytical text, thereby demonstrating a capacity for using the norms and techniques of academic writing.
+- has the capability of writing a coherent analytical text, thereby demonstrating a capacity for using the norms and techniques of academic writing

-Practice in handling large quantities of information and literature within a short time period, and of interpreting and presenting information.
+- has practice in handling large quantities of information and literature within a short time period, and of interpreting and presenting information

 Krav til forkunnskapar